-To facilitate your selection, we have prepared a new Table comparing the main specifications and features of many of the most popular household models currently being offered in Canada either by Vitamix themselves or by their select Canadian outlets, and the regular retail prices listed for them as of August 2016.
+To help you choose which model is right for you, we've prepared a table comparing the main specifications and features of many of the most popular household models currently being offered in Canada (prices listed as of August 2016).
 You can view or download this Vitamix Comparisons Chart here (as a PDF).

-Please see also our Vitamix Blenders FAQ article which may answer some related questions you may have, including the two on "the main differences between the older Classic (C-Series) and newer Next Generation (G-Series) models" and "different Vitamix models that look similar but have different names and prices".
+Please see also our Vitamix Blenders FAQ article which may answer some related questions you may have, including the two on the main differences between the older Classic (C-Series) and newer Next Generation (G-Series) models and different Vitamix models that are similar in appearance but have different names and prices.

 Q & A by Nathan Zassman, Dec.
 2012